rafael/akkamemcached/README.md

 $ memtier_benchmark -n 10000 -s 192.168.0.100 -p 11212 -P memcache_binary -c 50 -R
 ```

-These are the results for Memcached
+These are the results for Memcached:

 ```
 4         Threads